prechelt/pomalevi/README.md

   by applying more reasonable compression settings
 - it can split the video into parts (separate, shorter videos) based on when a user-defined `splitlogo` appears in the video
-- it produces a simple HTML page with table of content hyperlinks for these parts based on a trivial text file containing parts descriptions
+- it produces an HTML page with table of content hyperlinks for these parts based on a very simple text file containing parts descriptions
-- it provides a very simple HTML player that will stop the video when a user-defined `stoplogo` appears in the video, so that the audience can ponder a question.
+- it provides a simple HTML player that will stop the video when a user-defined `stoplogo` appears in the video, so that the audience can ponder a question.